 When you check in at a control without live cellular Internet service the app will record your arrival internally and display orange dots indicating that the check-in has not been uploaded to the regional server.
 The next time you have Internet, if you check-in somewhere else or push the "Update Results" button your orange dots should turn into green checks indicating that your checkins have been communicated to the RBA.

-If you are physically near (<500 meters) a control at the correct time (after the control opens, before it closes) a "Check-In" button should appear next to the control on the app.
+If you are physically near (<500 meters) a control at the correct time (after the control opens, before it closes) a "Check-In" button will appear next to the control on the app.
 Sometimes it takes the GPS in your phone a few seconds to update your location.
 If you are impatient, press the "GPS UPDATE" button.
-If the "Check-In" button still doesn't appear, maybe you've disallowed Location Permissions for the eBrevet app.
+If the "Check-In" button still doesn't appear, maybe you aren't at the right place?
+Read the cue sheet or brevet card carefully so you know where the control is.
+Another possibility is you've disallowed Location Permissions for the eBrevet app.
 Check your phone Settings and make sure that eBrevet has LOCATION permission.
+The Activity Log (available through the main menu) often can give information about the app is thinking.

 Yes cell phones do sometimes fail, and software does sometimes have bugs.
 Prudent riders using eBrevet also write onto their paper brevet card their time of arrival and "control check in codes" from the app at each intermediate control as a paper backup.
 Writing down your time and these codes isn't required -- it's simply prudent.
 If you think your phone is about to fail, battery die, or the app is acting wonky, record all check-in codes and be ready switch to old-school brevet card control check-in processes (get merchant initials, receipts, etc...) for the remainder of the event.
 The RBA will likely not accept 'my phone died' and a blank card as evidence you completed the event.